irbizzelus/random-noncode-stuff/Gilza txts/General_and_Skills.md

 Melee weapons now deal % damage - if your melee has 35 damage, it will deal 35% of enemy's health in one hit.
 Some enemies are exceptions to this rule.

 ### Skills/Perks
+Extent of skill changes is too vast to sum up, so you should check the "Skills Legend" picture on top of the skills section bellow, which summarizes skill rework information - if a skill was updated or not, and how significantly.
+Check out whatever you think might be interesting :)

+Most perks received minor updates to improve their design (mostly for DS difficulty), with only 3 perks gaining "major" reworks.
+Don't forget to go over general (or "neutral") perk deck cards on the [perk](https://github.com/irbizzelus/random-noncode-stuff/blob/main/Gilza%20txts/Perks.md) page, since they apply to all perks, and by extension to all builds.
+Additionally, 3 new custom perks were added - "Brawler", "Speed Junkie" and "Guardian".

 <ins>Default upgrages</ins>
 - By default, regardless of equipeed skills, perks and weapons, all weapon swap speeds are sped up by 50%.
 This is done to incentivize players to use both of their weapons proactively more often, as Gilza's ammo economy is extremely harsh if played otherwise.
 - Ammo pick up rates for standard and throwable weapons now scales with equipped armor (suit/ictv etc), with bigger armors providing more ammo per pickup.
 This should help low movement armors with ammo pickups.